34,354Asylum applications made in the last 12 months

-There were 32,693 asylum applications made in the UK in the last 12 months, a 21% increase on the previous year.
+There were 34,354 asylum applications made in the UK in the last 12 months, a 22% increase on the previous year, and the highest since June 2016.
 The number of asylum applications equates to a tiny fraction of non-EEA nationals arriving in the UK.

-We welcome the fact that over the last 12 months, 18,519 people were granted protection in the UK through the asylum system or resettlement programmes, the highest number in a single year since 2003.
-Of these, 40% were children.
+We welcome the fact that over the last 12 months, 19,480 people were granted protection in the UK through the asylum system or resettlement programmes, the highest number in a single year since 2003.

 The quality of decision making is often poor, with many refugees having to rely on the courts to award protection following an appeal of the Government’s initial decision.
 The appeals process can be complex and lengthy, with people seeking asylum having to wait months for their appeals to be heard.

 Thousands of people have to wait years for a final decision on their claim, meaning they are left in limbo and unable to plan for their futures.

 The total backlog in cases pending an initial decision increased to 35,043 at the end of September 2019 up from 31,884 at the end of June 2019.
 Of these, 20,054 (54%) had been waiting for more than 6 months.

 Each one of these cases represents a person anxiously awaiting news of their fate.

 At the end of September 2019, 51,062* people seeking asylum were being supported by the Government.
 This figure has continually risen since 2012.

 People seeking asylum are banned from working and are provided with just over £5 per day from the Government to cover the costs of their basic necssities.
 Could you live on just £5 per day?

 * This includes people supported under Section 95, Section 4 and Secton 98 of the Immigraon Act 1999.